thfmn/ttm-rag/docs/current_state.md

 4. **Processing Queue**: Depth and performance metrics
 5. **Activity Log**: Recent system activities and events

-## Preparation for RAG Implementation
+## RAG System Status

-We've laid the groundwork for our first RAG test:

-1. **Vector Embeddings Infrastructure**: Database with pgvector extension ready for embeddings
+Our RAG system prototype is now functional and has been validated:

-2. **Document Processing Pipeline**: Mature pipeline for preprocessing documents
+1. **Document Processing**: The pipeline successfully chunks documents and generates embeddings.
-3. **Data Storage**: Scalable database for storing documents and embeddings
+2. **Vector Storage**: Chunks and their embeddings are correctly stored in the PostgreSQL database using the `pgvector` extension.
+3. **Retrieval System**: The API can retrieve relevant document chunks based on semantic similarity search.
+Performance has been validated and tuned.
-4. **API Access**: REST API for retrieving processed documents
+4. **API Endpoints**: The RAG API provides endpoints for adding documents, running queries, and checking system health.
-5. **Monitoring**: Comprehensive system monitoring for performance tracking

 ## Limitations

 Our current implementation has some limitations:

+1. **Prototype-Level RAG**: The RAG system is functional but lacks a generation component and advanced features.
-1. **Limited Sources**: We've only implemented PubMed integration so far
+2. **Limited Sources**: We've only implemented PubMed integration so far.
-2. **No Validation**: We don't yet have data validation pipelines
+3. **No Data Validation**: We don't yet have data validation pipelines to ensure the quality of ingested content.
-3. **No Advanced Features**: Features like caching or advanced search are not yet implemented

 ## Next Steps

 In the next phase of development, we plan to:

-1. Implement connectors for other data sources
-2. Implement data validation pipelines
-3. Add more sophisticated error handling and logging
-4. Implement rate limiting to respect API guidelines
-5. **Prepare for our first RAG implementation and testing**
+1. **Implement Data Validation Pipeline**: Ensure the quality and integrity of the data powering the RAG system.
+2. **Expand Data Sources**: Mitigate the single-source dependency by adding more connectors (e.g., PMC Open Access).
+3. **Integrate Generation Model**: Complete the RAG loop by adding a language generation model.
+4. **Enhance RAG features**: Implement more advanced retrieval techniques and query understanding.